D7ry/valhallaCombat/README.md

 - Hitting an enemy with heavy attacks costs reduced stamina.
 (Tweakable)
 - Attack stamina consumption can be turned off in MCM while not in combat, so you can experiment with your movesets more freely like in Elden Ring.

 _Stamina costs for attack is a common practice in modern action games; however, Skyrim's level design-along with all other additional levels from the modding community-makes it impossible to make a balanced stamina attack system.
-With one of those other stamina mods, you'd quickly find yourself surrounded by 20 bandits with 0 stamina; this is much more frustrating even than Dark Souls.
-Hitting enemies regenerate stamina balances this fact: you get stronger on well-timed hit and can keep your combos going, even when you are surrounded by 20 bandits._
+With one of those other stamina mods, you'd quickly find yourself surrounded by 20 bandits with 0 stamina; this is much more frustrating even than Dark Souls._

+_Hitting enemies regenerate stamina balances this fact: you are rewarded for well-timed hits and can keep your combos going even when you are surrounded by 20 enemies._

 ## **Block**
 - Blocking costs stamina only.